Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Department of Local Government Finance issues a budget order for each of Indiana’s 92 counties.
 The budget order is a critical document in calculating tax bills – a county-level function.
 The order contains the state's certification of the approved budget, the estimated assessed value, the tax rate and the levy for each fund of each taxing unit in a county.
 The order also gives the total tax rate and property tax replacement credit (PTRC) rate, homestead credit rate and the local homestead credit rate for each taxing district.

 For information about when you will receive your property tax bill or for questions related to your bill, please contact the County Treasurer or your County Auditor.

-To view past property tax billing information, please see Department of Local Government Finance.
+To view current and past property tax billing information, please see https://jeffersoncounty.in.gov/412/GIS-Tax-Information

 Please bring your Indiana Driver’s License or ID and the last 5 digits of your social security number.